 KIWI SAUCE:

 In a medium bowl, combine the kiwi, honey and lemon juice.
 Spoon a little onto the top of each panna cotta or serve it on the side.
+You could try some different ways to it with a dab of whipped cream and lemon slices.

 Notes